cambridgeltl/bio-simverb/README.md

 Example Usage: python evalrank.py -q 'path/to/vectorfile' 'path/to/dataset'

-batch_eval.sh: The script to produce the extrinsic score in this paper.
+batch_eval.sh: The script to produce the intrinsic evaluation in this paper.

 Example Usage: ./batch_eval.sh 'FOLDER/to/vectorfile'

 For extrinsic evaluation: (folder: NER)

-There are several files in the NER folder:
+Main files in the NER folder:

 The corpora used for the experiments (which can be re-distributed) are in the data folder.
 **Note:**The re-distribution status of the BioCreative IV Chemical and Drug (BC4CHEMD) named entity recognition task corpus is unclear but it can be publicly accessed at http://www.biocreative.org/tasks/biocreative-v/track-3-cdr/.